Gay blood donor rules set to change

 A report on the rule changes needs to go to MedSafe for final approval.

 Once it's given, the Blood Service expects the changes will be implemented, at the earliest, by the end of this year.

-Next story in National: NZer likely to spend time in Bali jail
+Next story in New Zealand: NZer likely to spend time in Bali jail

 Copyright © 2014, Radio New Zealand